nhsconnect/gpconnect/pages/appointments/appointments_use_case_amend_an_appointment.md

 ## API usage ##

-The consumer system SHALL only use the amend appointment capability to amend future appointments where appointment start dateTime is after the current date and time.
+The consumer system SHALL only use the amend appointment capability to amend:

+  - future appointments where appointment start dateTime is after the current date and time.
 If the appointment start date is in the past the provider SHALL return an error.
+  - appointments that have not been cancelled.
+Providers SHALL return an error where an amendment to a cancelled appointment is received.
+  - `description` or `comment` fields.
+Providers SHALL return an error when any other field is amended.

 ### Request operation ###